TylerClark7/steamscrape/readme.md

 The full list of top 100 current steam games based off of the numbers of players will be disolayed in JSON within the browser.

 ## Cloud Potential
-My original goal with this was to see how playwright could be used in a Dockerfile which could then be pushed to a cloud service such as ASW, GCP, or in my case Digital Ocean.
+My original goal with this was to see how playwright could be used in a Dockerfile which could then be pushed to a cloud service such as AWS, GCP, or in my case Digital Ocean.

 Currently I am running a different version of this in a Digital Ocean Droplet.